antofic/GraphCodable/Docs/UserGuide.md

 print( outRoot == inRoot )	// prints: true
 ```
+You can check if a keyed value is present in the archive with ``try decoder.contains(...)`` before decoding it.
+**Values are removed from the decoder as they are decoded**.

 #### Unkeyed coding
 The same example using unkeyed coding.
 With unkeyed coding you must decode values in the same order in which they are encoded.